DarkFlippers/unleashed-firmware/ReadMe.md

 ## Fork changes:

 ### BadUSB support for different layouts:
-I implemented the `DUCKY_LANG` keyword to change the keyboard layout with Duckyscripts, which was merged to the unleashed firmware.
+I implemented the `DUCKY_LANG` keyword to change the keyboard layout with Duckyscripts, which was merged to the unleashed and RogueMaster firmware.

 Add `DUCKY_LANG DE` to the first or second line of the script to choose the layout.
 Currently implemented: